 At Meredith, psychology and social work major Sandra Taranhike, ’19, came to recognize the qualities that make her uniquely strong.
-With guidance from her faculty adviser, her Meredith experiences helped her hone in on the kind of life she wants to live – and prepared her to take on her role as a research assistant for a national non-profit that works to improve programming for youth.
+With guidance from her faculty advisor, her Meredith experiences helped her hone in on the kind of life she wants to live – and prepared her to take on her role as a research assistant for a national non-profit that works to improve programming for youth.

 Sandra came to Meredith from Harare, Zimbabwe.
 One of the experiences that had the greatest impact was serving as the publicity chair for the Black Student Union.